-It is a bold man who would try to describe the common forces for change that are at work in the legal system of common law countries today.
+It is a bold man who would try to describe the common forces for change that are at work in the varied countries of the Commonwealth of Nations today.
 Cultural, economic and social differences are self-evidently enormous.
-The growth of legislation, of local codification and post-independence adaptation of the laws make the generalisations which would have been possible even a decade or so ago much more problematical today.
+The growth of legislation, of local codification and post-independence adaptation of the laws make the generalisations that would have been possible even a decade or so ago much more problematical today.

-Despite this it is perfectly safe to say that the challenge to the legal systems of common law countries (and indeed in others) is uniformly the challenge of change.
+Despite this it is safe to say that the challenge to the legal systems of the Commonwealth of Nations is uniformly the challenge of change.
 In all countries, the institutions, laws and procedures are coming under increasing question.
 Perceived wisdom is being questioned.
-The proper province and function of the law is now passionately debated as it was not but a decade ago.
+The proper province and function of the law is passionately debated.
 The task of judges, lawyers, police and government officials becomes daily more difficult to perform.
-Why should this be so?
 There are, I suggest, four themes which describe the chief forces at work in all of our societies and in their legal systems.
-Shortly expressed, these themes are big government, big business, big moral social and economic shifts and big science and technology.
+Shortly expressed, these themes are big government, big business, big education and information and big science and technology.

-So far as big government is concerned, we can all see the growth of the public sector and the increasingly important responsibilities it has to make decisions affecting every individual in society at various stages of his or her life.
-There will be no going back to what some contend were the 'good old days' of small government.
-There will, of course, be efforts in some jurisdictions, including some in Australia to rein in the public purse, to reduce taxation, to introduce 'sunset clauses' in legislation, by which a particular Act will lapse after a given time and to limit and control the rapacious quango.11 But I believe there is no chance of a return to the laissez faire society of the 19th Century.
-On the contrary, I believe that the growing integration of our societies nationally and internationally and their recognition of responsibility for the poor, inarticulate and underprivileged members will, if anything, gradually increase the role of government and its influence upon the lives of all citizens.
+So far as big goverment is concerned, we can all see the growth of the public sector and the increasingly important responsibilities it has to make decisions affecting every individual in society at various stages of his or her life.
+There will be no going back to what some contend are the 'good old days' of small government.
+There will be efforts in some countries to rein in the public purse, to reduce taxation, to introduce 'sunset clauses' in legislation, by which a particular Act will lapse after a given time and to limit and control the rapacious quango.ll But I believe there is no chance of a return to the laissez faire society of the 19th century.
+On the contrary, I believe that throughout the Commmonwealth of Nations the growing integration of our societies and their recognition of responsibility for the poor, inarticulate and underprivileged members will, if anything, gradually increase the role of government and its influence upon the lives of all citizens.

-Whereas countries of the civil law tradition developed a detailed and specific administrative law to control and discipline the public sector, we of the common law tradition, under the influence of Dicey and others, largely failed to do so, despite enourmous changes in the role of government and its multitudinous agencies:
+Whereas countries of the civil law tradition developed a detailed and specific administrative law, we of the common law tradition, under the influence of Dicey and others, largely failed to do so, despite enourmous changes in the role of goverment and its multitudinous agencies:- social services and undertakes the regulation of so much of the citizen's daily business, in order to carry out so many schemes of social and economic service and control.12

-[T] he concept of the proper sphere of governmental activity has been completely transformed in all countries deriving their jurisprudence from the English common law.
-The State is a welfare state whether covertly or overtly; it provides elaborate social services and undertakes the regulation of so much of the citizen's daily business, in order to carry out so many schemes of social and economic service and control.12
+[T]he concept of the proper sphere of governmental activity has been completely transformed in all countries deriving their jurisprudence from the English common law.
+The State is a welfare state whether covertly or overtly; it provides elaborate